Spain split? These companies are leaving Catalonia

 2) Banco Sabadell: The 135-year-old bank announced late Thursday that its board had decided to shift its legal home to Alicante in southeastern Spain.
 It said the relocation wouldn't involve the transfer of any employees.

-Banks would be particularly hard hit by a split with Spain as Catalonia would like find itself outside the European Union and its system of regulation and safeguards.
+Banks would be particularly hard hit by a split with Spain as Catalonia would likely find itself outside the European Union and its system of regulation and safeguards.
 In that case, they would also lose the right to do business across the EU.

 3) Gas Natural Fenosa: The energy supplier said Friday that legal uncertainty stemming from recent events had prompted its move to the national capital Madrid, which was aimed at protecting the "interests of the company, its customers, employees, creditors and shareholders."